Late glitch fails to slam brakes on Serena charge

 "I just learned that all the people are nervous, even Serena, in a final, because I saw it," Muguruza, the first Spaniard to contest a Wimbledon women's singles showpiece match since Arantxa Sanchez-Vicario in 1996, told reporters.

-In securing her sixth Wimbledon title and first since 2012, Williams became the oldest woman to win a grand slam in the modern era, 16 years after winning her first.

-It seems unlikely anyone can stop her march into the history books at Flushing Meadows where she is unbeaten since 2011.
+In winning her sixth Wimbledon title and first since 2012, Williams became the oldest woman to raise the Venus Rosewater Dish in the modern era and, unless she suffers a dip in form, it seems unlikely anyone can stop her march into the history books at the U.S. Open where she is unbeaten since 2011.

-On Saturday, however, it was the feat of holding all four majors concurrently, something she also achieved at the 2003 Australian Open, that was foremost in her thoughts.
+On Saturday, however, she was celebrating the self-styled 'Serena Slam' which she also managed in 2002.

 "I honestly wouldn't have thought last year after winning the U.S. Open I would win the Serena Slam at all," said the world number one.
 "It's super exciting.